Career Opportunities

 • The creation of planning policies and bylaws

 The majority of planners work either for a municipality or planning consultants.
-Other employers include provincial ministries or other government or quasi government agencies, such as the Ministry of Transportation and Highways, the Agricultural Land Commission and BC Assessment.
+Other employers include provincial ministries or other government agencies, such as the Ministry of Transportation and Highways, the Agricultural Land Commission and BC Assessment.

 What do Planning Assistants and Planning Technicians do?

-Is there a difference between Planning Assistants and Planning Technicians?
-Well it depends.
-Often people use the terms interchangeably.
-In some municipalities in Metro Vancouver, planning technicians take on more complex work, require higher qualifications or more experience, and have higher pay rates.
+Planning technicians take on more complex work than planning assistants which requires more experience.
 In some municipalities the term planning technician suggests someone who works on specialist technical issues, especially involving the use of computers.

-Most planning assistants and planning technicians would be expected to be proficient in the use of basic computer programs, such as Microsoft Word, Excel and Access.
-They would probably also be familiar with graphics software and maybe desktop publishing software.
+Most planning assistants and planning technicians would be expected to be proficient in the use of basic computer programs, such as Microsoft Word and Excel.
+They would likely also need to be familiar with graphics software and desktop publishing software.
 More specialized computer applications include Geographic Information Systems software (GIS), such as ArcGIS (Arc View).
-The Langara Applied Planning Program has two GIS courses as part of the requirement for the Diploma.
+The Langara Applied Planning Program has two GIS courses as part of the diploma requirement.

 Some planning assistants and planning technicians may also use Computer Assisted Drafting (CAD) programs, such as AutoCAD.
 These are used for drawing subdivision layouts, site plans or architectural and engineering drawings.